rgwch/mikrorest/docs/classes/MikroRest.md

 > **authorize**(`req`, `res`): `Promise`\<`boolean`\>

-Defined in: index.ts:245
+Defined in: index.ts:246

-Built-in authorization: Check header for Bearer or Token and a key supplied in the environment variable MIKROREST_API_KEYS.
+Built-in authorization: Check header for Bearer or Token and a key supplied in the environment variable MIKROREST_API_KEYS, or check for a valid JWT token if MIKROREST_JWT_SECRET is set.
 To use, simply prepend server.authorize to your handler in a route definition.

 #### Parameters